Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 2. Place the ToMMo `.vcf` or `.vcf.gz` file(s), with or without index files, in the `data` directory.

-3. Edit the main conversion shell script to update the `Paths Configuration` and, if necessary, specify the column name for ToMMo AF to be included in the ANNOVAR result file.
+3. Edit the main script to update the `Paths Configuration` and, if necessary, specify the column name for ToMMo AF to be included in the ANNOVAR result file.

-4. Run the main conversion shell script.
+4. Run the main script.

 5. The final output file will be generated in the result directory.